siddankthep/subwallet-stellaswap-docs/create-subwallet.md

 ## Interacting with StellaSwap

-### Connect to StellaSwap
+### Manage STELLA on SubWallet

-To connect your account to StellaSwap, choose **Manage tokens** on the home screen.
+To Manage STELLA on SubWallet, choose **Manage tokens** on the home screen.
 It is placed under all of the displayed tokens.

 ![Manage tokens](/subwallet-imgs/subwallet-17.png)